We conduct fMRI experiments at the Clinical Research Centre (CRC) at Ninewells Hospital in Dundee.

 This is for the same reason as above

 Language is more likely to be lateralised differently in left-handed people than in right-handed people.
 That means that in right-handed people, language is most likely to be dependent on brain regions in the left hemisphere – in left-handed people, it is more likely that left and right hemispheric brain regions will be involved.
-Again, because I use word stimuli, I like to keep potential differences associated with how the brain deals with language at a minimum, so I only scan people who are right-handed.
+Again, because we use word stimuli, we like to keep potential differences associated with how the brain deals with language at a minimum, so only scan people who are right-handed.

 are between the ages of 18 and 35

 The brain develops over the course of the lifespan.
 We are particularly interested in how the brain functions when it is close to full maturity and has not had too much opportunity for ‘wear and tear’.